-Moringa powder can also be added to various teas that already exist or you can just stir it into hot water to make tea on its own.
-You can add apple cider vinegar or lemon juice for flavor.
+Moringa powder can also be added to various teas or you can just stir it into hot water to make tea on its own.
+You may add apple cider vinegar for added benefits if you wish.
 Use the tea as a hair rinse during your wash day.

 3- Hair mask